Editorial note

 We have tried to flag major sources of uncertainty in the report and are open to revising our views as more information becomes available.
 We are grateful for the invaluable input of our interviewees, and for the support and data that Klau Chmielowska and Céline Kamsteeg of Lafiya Nigeria provided throughout the project.

-- We model the near-term cost-effectiveness (2024-2025) of Lafiya Nigeria’s (n.d.) intervention, in which they upskill trained female health workers to provide family planning counseling and distribute injectable contraceptives (Sayana Press, or DMPA-SC) to women in remote parts of rural northern Nigeria.
+- We model the near-term cost-effectiveness (2025-2026) of Lafiya Nigeria’s intervention, in which they upskill trained female health workers to provide family planning counseling and distribute injectable contraceptives (Sayana Press, or DMPA-SC) to women in remote parts of rural northern Nigeria.
+This update supersedes earlier work modeling the intervention’s cost-effectiveness over 2024-2025.

 - We provide additional cost-effectiveness estimates, including cost per DALY averted (maternal, child, total), death averted (maternal, child, total), couple-year protection, additional contraceptive user, unsafe abortion averted, and $1 increase in women’s income, which can be found here.

-- Our crude estimate of the effect of the intervention on women’s income suggests that increasing the income of women serviced by Lafiya Nigeria by $1 cost $1.20 at the beginning of 2024, and will decline to $0.20 by the end of 2025.
-Reproducing GiveWell’s approach to understanding these benefits in terms of multiples of cash transfers, we find that the intervention’s impact on income increases from approximately 11x cash transfers at the beginning of 2024, increasing to 53x cash transfers by the end of 2025.
+- We also provide a rough estimate of income effects: increasing the income of women serviced by Lafiya Nigeria by $1 cost $0.42 at the beginning of 2025, declining to $0.35 by the end of 2026.
+Reproducing GiveWell’s approach to understanding these benefits in terms of multiples of cash transfers, we find that the intervention’s impact on income increases from approximately 35x cash transfers at the beginning of 2025 to 42x cash transfers by the end of 2026.

 Figure 1: Uncertainty analysis summary statistics for multiple outcomes.
 Points represent the mean of the Monte Carlo simulation (as do numbers on the outside of the ring), with error bars representing the 90% HDI.
 Numbers on the inside of the ring represent the year and quarter for each estimate.